Meal Preparation 101: It's Easy If You Do It Smart

 You can choose to plan for the entire month or take it one week at a time, although it might be best to start with a week to week plan so you can see what works best for you!
 Meal prep is all about looking ahead and planning accordingly around your schedule and the time you have.
 Write down all your events for the week, such as practices, family dates, etc.

 This will show you how much time you have to spend actually cooking and allow you to pick meals accordingly, especially for dinner.

-Your motivator for sticking to a meal prep system should be the knowledge that you are saving so much time by only having to dedicate one or two nights a week to feeding yourself for the whole week!
-Having all your meals organized, pre-prepared and healthy will help you to stick to your goals!
+Your motivator for sticking to a meal prep system should be the knowledge that you are saving so much time by only having to dedicate one or two nights a week to feed yourself for the whole week!
+Having all your meals organized, pre-prepared, and healthy will help you to stick to your goals!

 "Commitment means staying loyal to what you said you were going to do long after the mood you said it in has left you."

 SHARE WITH YOUR FRIENDS the benefits of ACUPRESSURE CHAIR MASSAGE

 We increase your well-being by offering fully clothed

 Acupressure On-Site Chair Massages